Angers Cathedral, Maine-et-Loire visitors guide

 The main historic attraction in the town is the Chateau d'Angers, an interesting castle where you can see the Apocalypse tapestry, and another important religious monument is the Collegiate Church of Saint-Martin.
 The town of Angers also has a historic centre and a large modern centre with several imposing 19th century buildings.

-Map of Angers Cathedral and places to visit
+Map of Angers Cathedral and places nearby

 Visit near Angers Cathedral with France This Way reviews